Jimmy Garoppolo Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- Garoppolo averaged 167 passing yards per game in two matchups against the Texans, 26.5 yards below his over/under for Sunday.
+- Garoppolo averages 167 passing yards per game in two matchups against the Texans, 26.5 fewer yards his over/under in Sunday's game.

 - Note: Garoppolo's stats vs. Texans date back to 2016.

-- The Texans are conceding 253.7 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- The Texans are allowing 253.7 passing yards per game this season, the NFL's 18th-ranked pass defense.

-- The Texans' defense is ninth in the league, allowing 1.4 passing touchdowns per game.
+- The Texans have allowed 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.

 Recent Performances

-- Garoppolo put together a 322-yard performance against the Titans last week, completing 74.3% of his passes and throwing for one touchdown with two interceptions.
+- In last week's matchup with the Titans, Garoppolo completed 74.3% of his passes for 322 yards, while tossing one touchdown with two interceptions.

 - In his last three outings, Garoppolo has thrown for 853 yards (284.3 per game) while completing 71 of 99 passes (71.7%), with four touchdowns and two interceptions.